 - Play games which involve listening for a signal, such as 'Simon Says'

 - Listen to made-up stories

 - Share books together, and read them a bedtime story

 - Listen to your child and take account of what they say when you reply

 - Talk to your child about what they have been doing and help them remember and talk about events

 A weekly ECaT sheet will be provided to give you activities to share together at home, our weekly Makaton signs and symbols and a song of the week we shall be learning in school.
 If you choose to do any of the activities (or those of your own!) please bring the sheet back for us to support them when talking about it in front of their peers.

-Summer 2021 - all ECaT homework can now be found on our Google Classroom page
+September 2021 onwards - all ECaT homework can now be found on our Google Classroom page